 The semiconductor industry, particularly the market for high-performance analog mixed-signal semiconductors, is highly competitive.
 Although no one company competes with us across all of our product lines, we face significant competition within each of our business areas from both domestic and international semiconductor companies.
-Our primary magnetic sensor and power IC competitors are other semiconductor design and manufacturers, such as Analog Devices, Infineon, Maxim Integrated, Melexis, Monolithic Power Systems, TDK Micronas, and Texas Instruments.
+Our primary competitors are other semiconductor design and manufacturers, such as Analog Devices, Infineon, Maxim Integrated, Melexis, Monolithic Power Systems, TDK Micronas, and Texas Instruments.